Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Getting around Cape Town

-About we rented a car as soon as we arrived at Cape Town AirportI think it's the best way to explore the city, since the distances to be covered are long, and the car gives you the flexibility to adjust your plans depending on everyone's mood and the weather conditions.
+We rented a car as soon as we arrived at Cape Town Airport.
+I think it’s the best way to get around, since the distances are considerable, and the car gives you the freedom to adjust plans based on everyone’s mood and the weather.

-In this post, I share more details about what it’s like to drive in South Africa, but I can already tell you: it’s left-hand driving!
+In this post I share more details about what it’s like to drive in South Africa, but I can already tell you: it’s left-hand driving!

 And for transfers — for example, from the airport to your hotel — you can book through this link.